 It is also a time for hope.
 Linda Staheli, whose past litany of high-level positions in scientific organizations includes being director for the Division of International Relations at the Fogarty International Center, National Institutes of Health, a senior policy advisor at the White House Office of Science and Technology Policy and a Foreign Affairs Officer with the Department of State.
-Linda has collaborated with ReImagine Science over many years, benefiting our work greatly.
-She has co-hosted several salons on topics of deep concern and interest to scientists with us, including Ethics and Trust in Science, Science Structural elements and Future possibilities, and Science and the Commons.
+Linda has collaborated with Relmagine Science over many years, benefiting our work greatly.
+She has co-hosted several salons on topics of deep concern and interest to scientists with us, including Ethics and Trust in Science, Science and the Commons.

-ReImagine Science is built to turn full attention to these changes, to have the agility to be responsive, in service to rebalancing wholeness and wellness as, and with, scientists.
+Relmagine Science is built to turn full attention to these changes, to have the agility to be responsive, in service to rebalancing wholeness and wellness as, and with, scientists.